 Ali Kemal Sinop

-Science Department where I was fortunate to be advised
+Computer Science Department where I was fortunate to be

 by Prof. Venkatesan

-My research interests are in theoretical computer science.
-More
+My research interests are in the area of theoretical computer

 Corporate Research for two years under supervision

 doing research on graph based methods for image segmentation.